 If you decline your allocated placement this could result in a delay in allocating you an alternative placement which in turn will impact on when you complete your programme and are able to graduate.

-Typically placements mimic the typical working week of between 37 and 39 hours, including 7.5 hours of study time.
+Typically placements mimic the typical working week.
 You must complete 40 weeks on placement, excluding any annual leave and sickness, within a period of 48 weeks.

 While on placements you are likely to incur additional travel and accommodation costs compared with a regular student attending university and requiring student accommodation.
 The university consider financial support on an individual basis, depending on placement location and circumstances.
 All NHS placements are unpaid, departments offer placements as they are keen to support the profession and in most cases receive limited funds from the NHS.

-Opportunities are available outside the clinical arena and some of our graduates have been employed with hearing aid manufacturers and Audiology equipment manufacturers.
+Opportunities are available outside the clinical arena and some of our graduates have been employed with hearing aid and audiology equipment manufacturers.